Lawyer specialty certification benefits lawyers, consumers of legal services and the legal profession.

 In May 2013, 149 attorneys comprised the first group of Pennsylvania lawyers certified by the PBA Workers' Compensation Law Section as specialists in the practice of workers' compensation law.
 A list of the attorneys who have been certified in workers' compensation law is provided below.

-Below you will find information on how to apply for workers' compensation law specialty certification and answers to frequently asked questions about legal specialization certification and the certification process.
+Below you will find information on workers' compensation law specialty certification and answers to frequently asked questions about legal specialization certification and the certification process.

 - An application fee of $325 is due when the application is submitted.
 Applications cannot be processed without the application fee.